IAPOLINARIO/100-days-of-code/README.md

 ### Rules

-- The main rule is: Code minimum an hour every day
+- The main rule is: Code at least an hour every day (don't skip the weekends/holidays)
 - Choose a language you wan't to learn or improve
 - Share your progress daily in your social medias
 - Don't copy code from the internet